Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-021-InteractiveRebase.md

 # Exercise 021 - Interactive Rebase

+Embrace your destiny and follow the steps in this exercise to learn interactive rebase.
+With this skill, you will truly become a master of time and code.
+Good luck, and remember - the future is in your hands!

+As an aspiring time-traveling developer, you've been chosen to learn the secrets of interactive rebase.
+Your mission is to master this technique and reshape the timeline of your codebase with ease, while avoiding the dreaded butterfly effect.

+In the far reaches of the Git Cosmos, where time-traveling developers manipulate the very fabric of reality, there exists a powerful technique known as interactive rebase.
+This mystical skill allows them to rewrite history without worrying about the butterfly effect.

 In this exercise, you'll learn how to use git rebase interactively to rewrite your commit history.
 It's like editing the script of your time-travel adventure!